abaez/coreos-phabricator/README.md

 keep in mind that the port for both the `phabricator-discovery` and `phabricator` should be the same.
     fleetctl load phabricator@<your port> phabricator-discovery@<your port>

+### USAGE
+Again, due to the nature of the configuration, it is recommended to only use confd for running the setup.
+You can however run phabricator from another tool.

+Anyway, to run phabricator all you will have to do is start the `phabricator` instance on fleet.

+    fleetctl start phabricator@<your port>
+The port will be the one you used for the load.
+The `start` command will run all the other services of phabricator, including the `db` services.
+The same for `stop` command on fleetctl.

+    fleetctl stop phabricator@<your port>
+Anyway, once your `phabricator` services are running, your confd setup should initialize it with no problem and your good to go.